raspberrypilearning/storytime/worksheet.md

 2. Once the Python Shell window has loaded, click on **File** and **New Window**.
 This will open a text editor window in which you can write, save and test your code.

 3. Save the blank file as `storytime.py` by clicking on **File** and **Save As**.

+## Using Trinket

+If you do not have a Raspberry Pi then you can write your code and test it in intervals using Trinket in a browser window.

+1. Open the blank Python template Trinket: jumpto.cc/python-new.
+1. Follow the instructions in this activity and type your code into the Python template trinket.
+1. To save your work, click the down arrow and then click ‘Link’.
+This will give you a link that you can save and come back to later.
+You’ll need to do this every time you make changes, as the link will change!

 ## Get User Input and Print to the Screen